 access files anywhere download

-Option 2: Access Your Files Remotely With NAS
+Option 2: Access a File Server Remotely With NAS

 Although cloud storage is great, some people prefer to keep their data out of a company’s hands — especially since even reputable companies like Dropbox can have security issues.
 Here, portable external hard drives are a good option.
+You can read more about their differences in our cloud vs hard drive guide.
 However, if you don’t want to carry any more weight than necessary, then a dedicated NAS is the way to go.

 If you want to access your NAS over the internet, you should use the software that comes with a prebuilt NAS — such as Synology’s “quickconnect” — to get started.
 However, if you set up your own NAS, then the best option is usually to go through a free dynamic DNS service to access the NAS remotely.